Air gap (networking): Use in classified settings

 An air-gapped computer or network is one that has no network interfaces, either wired or wireless, connected to outside networks.
 Many computers, even when they are not plugged into a wired network, have a wireless network interface controller (WiFi) and are connected to nearby wireless networks to access the Internet and update software.
 This represents a security vulnerability, so air-gapped computers have their wireless interface controller either permanently disabled or physically removed.
 To move data between the outside world and the air-gapped system, it is necessary to write data to a physical medium such as a thumbdrive, and physically move it between computers.
-Physical access has to be controlled (man identity and storage media itself).
-It is easier to control than a direct full network interface, which can be attacked from the exterior insecure system and, if malware infects the secure system, can be used to export secure data.
-For this reason, some new hardware technologies are also available like unidirectional data diodes or bidirectional diodes (also called electronic airgaps), which physically separate the network and transportation layers and copy and filter the application data.
+Physical access has to be controlled.
+It is easier to control than a direct full network interface, which can be attacked from an exterior insecure system and, if malware infects the secure system, can be used to export secure data.
+For this reason, some new hardware technologies are also available, like unidirectional data diodes or bidirectional diodes (also called electronic airgaps), which physically separate the network and transportation layers and copy and filter the application data.

 In environments where networks or devices are rated to handle different levels of classified information, the two disconnected devices or networks are referred to as low side and high side, low being unclassified and high referring to classified, or classified at a higher level.
 This is also occasionally referred to as red (classified) and black (unclassified).
 Access policies are often based on the Bell–LaPadula confidentiality model, where data can be moved low-to-high with minimal security measures, while high-to-low requires much more stringent procedures to ensure protection of the data at a higher level of classification.
-In some cases (for instance industrial critical systems), the policy is different: data can be moved from high-to-low with minimal security measures, but low-to-high requires a high level of procedures to ensure integrity of the industrial safety system.
+In some cases (for instance, in industrial critical systems), the policy is different: data can be moved from high to low with minimal security measures, but moving from low to high requires a high level of procedural safeguards to ensure the integrity of the industrial safety system.